Velaikari Magal: Production

 After the commercial success of the Telugu film Daasi (1952), C. Lakshmi Rajyam and her husband Sridhar Rao, decided to produce a Tamil version of the film under their banner Rajyam Pictures.
 The name of the film was inspired by C. N. Annadurai's Velaikari (1949).
 The film was directed by C.V.
 Ranganatha Doss and featured music by the duo C. R. Subbaraman – S.Dakshinamoorthy; the cast and crew were retained from the original.

 Soundtrack

 The music was composed by the duo Subburaman-Dakshinamurthi.
-Lyrics were written by K. D. Santhanam and K. Devanarayanan.Playback singers are Pithapuram Nageswara Rao, K. Devanarayanan, S. Dakshinamurthi, M. L. Vasanthakumari, P. Leela and A. P. Komala.

 Release

 The film released on 14 January 1953 coinciding with Pongal.
 The film, unlike the Telugu original, did not fare well at the box office.